Summary of Significant Accounting Policies

 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and trade receivables.
 The Company places its cash with high credit quality financial institutions.
 At times such cash may be in excess of the FDIC limit of $250,000.

 The Company sells primarily to companies and governmental entities across the globe.
 Receivables arising from those sales domestically are not collateralized; however, credit risk is minimized by continuing to diversify the customer base.
-International sales typically take place under the auspices of the Export Import Bank, a U.S. government entity, and are guaranteed by that entity under the terms of an insurance policy with a limit of $2 million.
-The limit had been $4 million, but was reduced to $2 million at June 26, 2015.
+International sales typically take place under the auspices of the Export Import Bank, a U.S. government entity, and are guaranteed by that entity under the terms of an insurance policy with a limit of $4 million.
 The Company establishes an allowance for doubtful accounts based upon factors surrounding the credit risk of the specific customers, historical trends and other information.

-As of September 30, 2015, four customers represented approximately 78% of outstanding accounts receivable.
-As of December 31, 2014, two customers represented approximately 90% of outstanding accounts receivable balances.
-For the nine months ended September 30, 2015 and 2014, two customers represented approximately 77% and 85% of revenue, respectively.
+As of December 31, 2014, two customers represented 90% of outstanding accounts receivable balances.
+As of December 31, 2013, four customers made up 94% of the outstanding accounts receivable balance.
+For the years ended December 31, 2014 and 2013, one and three customers represented approximately 80% and 69% of revenue, respectively.

-For the nine months ended September 30, 2015 and 2014, four vendors represented approximately 47% and 59% of total cost of goods sold, respectively.
+For the years ended December 31, 2014 and 2013, three and two vendors represented approximately 51% and 43% of total cost of goods sold, respectively.

 A party is considered to be related to the Company if the party directly or indirectly or through one or more intermediaries, controls, is controlled by, or is under common control with the Company.
 Related parties also include principal owners of the Company, its management, members of the immediate families of principal owners of the Company and its management and other parties with which the Company may deal if one party controls or can significantly influence the management or operating policies of the other to an extent that one of the transacting parties might be prevented from fully pursuing its own separate interests.
 A party which can significantly influence the management or operating policies of the transacting parties or if it has an ownership interest in one of the transacting parties and can significantly influence the other to an extent that one or more of the transacting parties might be prevented from fully pursuing its own separate interests is also a related party.

 An officer of the Company is also a relative of the mayor of North Vernon, which has a loan with the Company as described in Notes 12 and 13.
+The terms of the loan are at fair market.
 The officer has an employment contract with the Company.
-Management believes compensation is based on market value comparisons and is not impacted by the related party officers relationship to the mayor of the lender, relationships have been disclosed, and transactions have been entered into on an unrelated, third party basis.
+Management believes all compensation is based on market value comparisons and is not impacted at all by the related party officers relationship to the mayor of the lender, all relationships have been disclosed to all parties, and all transactions have been entered into on an unrelated, third party basis.

 Financial Instruments and Fair Value of Financial Instruments

-The Company applies the provisions of accounting guidance, FASB Topic ASC 825, Financial Instruments, that requires all entities to disclose the fair value of financial instruments, both assets and liabilities recognized and not recognized on the Consolidated Balance Sheets, for which it is practicable to estimate the fair value, and defines the fair value of a financial instrument as the amount at which the instrument could be exchanged in a current transaction between willing parties.
-At September 30, 2015 and December 31, 2014, the fair value of cash, accounts receivable, inventory, accounts payable, accrued expenses, deferred revenues and short term debt approximate carrying value due to the short maturity of the instruments, quoted market prices or interest rates which fluctuate with market rates.
+The Company applies the provisions of accounting guidance, FASB Topic ASC 825, Financial Instruments, that requires all entities to disclose the fair value of financial instruments, both assets and liabilities recognized and not recognized on the balance sheet, for which it is practicable to estimate the fair value, and defines the fair value of a financial instrument as the amount at which the instrument could be exchanged in a current transaction between willing parties.
+At December 31, 2014 and 2013, the fair value of cash, accounts receivable, inventory, accounts payable, accrued expenses, deferred revenues and short term debt approximate carrying value due to the short maturity of the instruments, quoted market prices or interest rates which fluctuate with market rates.

 The carrying value of financial assets and liabilities recorded at fair value is measured on a recurring or nonrecurring basis.
 Financial assets and liabilities measured on a non-recurring basis are those that are adjusted to fair value when a significant event occurs.
 The Company had no financial assets or liabilities carried and measured on a nonrecurring basis during the reporting periods.
 Financial assets and liabilities measured on a recurring basis are those that are adjusted to fair value each time a financial statement is prepared.